wcDogg/Illustrator-CC-ScriptUI-for-Dummies/scripting-resources/README.md

-# Adobe Illustrarot CC ScriptUI Resources
+# Adobe Illustrarot CC Scripting Resources

 Two of my biggest hurdles learning ExtendScript & ScriptUI have been the broken resource links everywhere and Adobe's maze of un-documentation.
 I hope this page helps you in some way :)